UnforeseenOcean/Leopold/README.md

     - I recommend getting a new card for this.
 - 5V 2.5A~ USB power supply
     - If you are seeing the yellow lightning bolt on the display, the power supply is too weak and it may cause RPi to crash when the speaker and/or the relay is activated!
+- 104 ceramic capacitors
+    - This is to reduce the clicking noise from the speakers when the relay turns on and off.
+    - Connect this between positive and negative power connection on the amplifier.
+- 100uF electrolytic capacitors
+    - This is to stabilize the power supply.
+    - Note: This may cause the dreaded yellow lightning bolt to appear during the boot.
+If this causes problems, lower the value of the capacitor.
 - PAM8403 Mini 5V 1W amplifier board
     - A version with variable volume is recommended.
     - If you don't care about the Bluetooth speaker portion or if you are okay with low quality and low volume audio, you can just use the cheap $1 speaker from your local store.